checko/NdkCamera/README.md

 # NdkCamera
-combine Cam2ndk - .so and java to one project
+combine https://github.com/logits-systems/Cam2Ndk - .so and .java to one project